Heavens to Betsey!: Episode

-Production
+Production and broadcast

+Kori King (left), who is eliminated from the competition, and Lydia B Kollins (right) share a kiss during the lip-sync contest.

 The episode originally aired on February 28, 2025.

 Previously, Johnson was a guest judge on the seventh episode of the seventh season of RuPaul's Drag Race All Stars.
+A celebration party for Johson at a venue on Santa Monica Boulevard featured a live airing of the episode.

+The kiss between Kori King and Lydia B Kollins was their first.
+In an interview with Out South Florida, Lydia B Kollins said of the exchange: "You know, a lot of it came from my own nervousness.
+I was just like 'No, we can't kiss, what do you mean?'
+Then it just came down to the moment and it was like 'Well it's gonna be now or never, one of us is gonna go home so we should just do it.'
+Then the song and everything, it just made sense."
+Kori King told Vulture, "It was very spur of the moment.
+We kind of read the room, you know what I mean?
+We saw each other, like — okay, the song is called 'Kiss Me Deadly,' girl.
+It was very much a feel-the-vibes type of thing.
+I wasn't surprised.
+It felt right."
+Kori King has said she would have saved Lydia B Kollins from elimination if she had won the lip-sync contest.

 Fashion

+During the fashion show, Lydia B Kollins wears a flapper (pictured is an example in the collection of the Auckland War Memorial Museum.)

-For the first category ("Punk Grunge Flappers"), Jewels Sparkles shows a purple dress with different patterns of fur.
+For the first runway category ("Punk Grunge Flappers"), Jewels Sparkles shows a purple dress with different patterns of fur.
 Lydia B Kollins wears a deconstructed flapper.
 Suzie Toot has a squirrel attached to her shoulder.

 For the category "Betsey's Prom", Kori King wears a pink dress and a blonde wig.
 Onya Nurve's dress has multiple bows and she wears a choker and a corsage.
-Lana Ja'Rae's outfit has a large bow on the back.
+The back of Lana Ja'Rae's outfit has a large bow.

 For the category "Prenup" (prenuptial), Arrietty shows a black dress with appliqués and stones.
 She also wears a white bow tie.
 Sam Star wears a black-and-white outfit and sunglasses.
 Lexi Love's outfit has a large veil and she carries a flower bouquet.
 She has multi-colored hair and wears a bow on the top of her head.